faircloth-lab/phyluce/docs/quality-control.rst

 options to use.
 There are **several** variations in formatting required depending on the library preparation method that you used.

-.. attention:: See the docuementation for illumiprocessor_ for configutation
+.. attention:: See the docuementation for illumiprocessor_ for configuration
     information.

 You can run illumiprocessor against your data (in `demultiplexed`) with the